 The purpose of this policy is to create a positive work environment that encourages the fair and lawful treatment of its employees.

-Lalor Living and Learning Centre (the Centre), runs a diverse range of programs with varying requirements.
+Insert org name runs a diverse range of programs with varying requirements.
 As a part of the organisation’s wider risk management program, it is best practice to develop a robust Police Check Policy to; prevent discrimination, ensure that children and minors are adequately supervised and are not put at risk.

 This policy specifically addresses legal requirements in regard to our Occasional Childcare, After School Tutoring, Ethnic Language School classes and other situations if in contact with children and/or minors.